 Implement just-in-time principles

-Align your purchasing with your expected sales:
+Align purchasing with expected sales:

 - Daily sales forecast: How many covers do you expect?

-- Menu analysis: Which dishes sell best?
+- Menu analysis: Which dishes sell most?

 - Seasonal patterns: Summer vs. winter, weekday vs. weekend